fractalliter/express-react-typescript/README.md

 ## prerequisite

--First make sure that you have a MongoDB database installed on your machine.
+-First make sure that you have a MongoDB database installed somewhere and change the configurations in `src/server/configs.ts` file. the default is localhost.

 ### Development mode